dy9123/Prediction-of-Housing-Price-in-Melbourne/README.md

 We followed the following steps.
 1. Check the significance of the interaction terms and delete the insignificant terms
 2. Check the significance of the remaining variables without interaction effects.
+3. Check multicollinearity
-3. Regroup categorical variables.
+4. Regroup categorical variables.
-4. Detect outliers by looking at Cook-Distance and leverage.
+5. Detect outliers by looking at Cook-Distance and leverage.
-5. Check normality and perform nonlinear transformation, such as Box-Cox, Box-Tidewell or Spline method.
+6. Check normality and perform nonlinear transformation, such as Box-Cox, Box-Tidewell or Spline method.
-6. Stepwise regression
+7. Stepwise regression

 The description of data are here.